André Poggenburg

-André Poggenburg (born 1975 in Weißenfels, Bezirk Halle, East Germany) is a German politician and former member of the Alternative for Germany (AfD) party.
+André Poggenburg is a German politician and former member of the Alternative for Germany (AfD) party.
 He was state chairman of the party in the federal state of Saxony-Anhalt and was leading candidate for the 2016 Saxony-Anhalt state elections.
-The AfD gained 24.2 percent of the votes and is now the second largest political force in Saxony-Anhalt.
-After a 2017 leak of his WhatsApp chat, Poggenburg was found to be using the neo-Nazi slogan, "Germany for the Germans".
-In 2018 he was forced to resign after referring to Germans of Turkish origin as "fatherless vermin" and "camel drivers", who should go back to their "mud huts" and "multiple wives".
-In spite of this, he remained a member of the AfD federal board until January 2019.
+In 2018 he was forced to resign after making derogatory comments on German Turks.
+In spite of this, he remained a member of the AfD federal board until January 2019 when he left to form his own, further-right party; the Awakening of German Patriots (AdPM).